awsdocs/amazon-sagemaker-developer-guide/doc_source/your-algorithms-inference-code.md

-# Using Your Own Inference Code<a name="your-algorithms-inference-code"></a>
+# Using Your Own Inference Code \(Hosting Services\)<a name="your-algorithms-inference-code"></a>

-This section explains how Amazon SageMaker interacts with a Docker container that runs your own inference code\.
+This section explains how Amazon SageMaker interacts with a Docker container that runs your own inference code for hosting services\.
 Use this information to write inference code and create a Docker image\.

 **Topics**
 + [How Amazon SageMaker Runs Your Inference Image](#your-algorithms-inference-code-run-image)